HaxeLocalizeJP/HaxeManual/output/HaxeManual/ebook/content.md

 > ##### Trivia: FastList
 >
 > In Haxe 2, the GenericStack class was known as FastList.
 Since its behavior more closely resembled a typical stack, the name was changed for Haxe 3.
 The **Generic** in `GenericStack` is literal.
 It is attributed with the `:generic` metadata.
 Depending on the target, this can lead to improved performance on static targets.
-See [Generic](type-system-generic) for more details.
+See [ジェネリック](type-system-generic) for more details.

 <a id="std-Map"></a>
 ## 10.2.5 Map